Argentina’s Struggle for Stability

 • Argentina is Latin America’s second-largest country and third-largest economy, but it has long struggled with economic and political dysfunction.

 • Despite its wealth of economic resources, Argentina has defaulted on its sovereign debt nine times.
-It has often leaned on funding from international institutions and more recently from China.
+It has often leaned on funding from international institutions and more recently from China and the United States.

-• Peronism, a populist movement founded in the 1940s, has been Argentina’s dominant political movement, but the 2023 election of antiestablishment politician Javier Milei appears to mark a sharp departure from the status quo.
+• Peronism, a populist movement founded in the 1940s, has been Argentina’s dominant political movement, but the administration of radical libertarian President Javier Milei marks a sharp departure from the status quo.

 Introduction